oriuminc/jenkins-inception/README.md

   - Convert chef-solo provisioning steps to rake task.
   - Include a base Drupal install profile to show file structure and bare minimum scripting expectations.
+  - Figure out why jenkins in VM can't be restarted.
+Maybe add apache webserver to solve?
   - Use `cap` instead of ssh-forever.
 (For one, ssh-forever doesn't allow for turning of StrictHostKeyChecking.)
   - Add [spiceweasel][spiceweasel-project] support for launching into